Kiyoshi364/websemantica/docs/main.typ

 a non-production-ready turtle parser implementation, and some tests cases for both.
+All the code is available
+at the repository:
+#repo.

 The reference implementation resides in the file `semweb_unord_lists.pl`.
 We implemented the reference library using some list builtins and predicates from `library(reif)`~#cite(<indexingdif>).
+We show the implementation
+ommiting type checking
+in @prog:reference-impl.
 The implementation is straight forward, because of this, we will not talk about it any further.

 == Turtle Parser

-The turtle parser
-was implemented with Definite Clause Grammars (DCGs) and it resides in the file `turtle.pl`.
+We used Definite Clause Grammars (DCGs) to implement the turtle parser and it resides in the file `turtle.pl`.
 Using this parser,